gryter/plentyofphish/README.md

 **A:** No. @guard or @mack-bot flags are small enough to not cause undue reputational damage to an account.
 They are not removed unless severe reputational damage has occurred regardless.

-**Q:** How do I remove posting authority from a 3rd party STEEM service or app?
+**Q:** How do I remove posting authority from a 3rd party Steem service or app?

 **A:** https://v2.steemconnect.com/apps/authorized